Optimaton/string-utils/README.md

-# string-utils

 ---
-description >-
+string-utils: >-
-It is a small lightweight C/C++ library that helps in string utilities like searching for a substring, finding the position of substring in a string etc but with added functionalities like choosing algorithms to use from and many more.
+  It is a small lightweight C/C++ library that helps in string utilities like searching for a substring, finding the position of substring in a string etc but with added functionalities like choosing algorithm
 ---

 # Example: